29 ways to use your social listening tool and top benefits for your brand

 React to positive and negative reviews

 Use the power of social intelligence to collect all feedback from people who’ve used or heard about your product to create a unified inbox for those mentions.
 Show gratitude for praise from your users and leverage these reviews to show how much people like and use your product or service.
-Respond to negative reviews as quickly as possible to help people solve their problems.
+Respond to negative reviews (if such cases arise) as quickly as possible to help people solve their problems.

 Data collected by a social listening platform is a valuable source of customer insights to help you audit your brand’s performance and design the most effective marketing strategy.
 It also helps with understanding customers’ expectations and behaviors through gathering and analyzing key discussions on the web and social media.